vonsim/vonsim/docs/en/computer/memory.md

-Certainly!
-I'll translate this section about the main memory for you.

-Here's the English translation:

 # Main Memory

 The simulator has a main storage memory.
 This memory covers the address space from `0000h` to `FFFFh`.
 The lower half (`0000h` to `7FFFh`) is reserved for the user: programs and data are stored here.
 The upper half (`8000h` to `FFFFh`) is reserved for a very simple operating system (called _monitor_) that allows the user to interact with various devices (see [system calls](./cpu#system-calls)).